NASholes/synology-containers/README.md

 # Synology Containers

-This project my docker-compose configuration for various containers that run on my Synology DS918+.
+This project is a simple [Docker Compose] configuration for various containers that run on my Synology DS918+.

 It provides: